 - There should be time between consecutive multiple team events for egress of fans and participants, sanitization of equipment and restrooms, ingress of the teams for the next competition as well as the sanitization of equipment and restrooms and handwashing by all involved. - Consideration should also be given in large roster sports to holding Varsity, Junior Varsity, and Freshman competitions on separate nights.
-ADMINISTRATIVE AND FIELD/COURT/LANE SETUP (ALL ADOPTED

-FOR 2021-22)
+ADMINISTRATIVE AND FIELD/COURT/LANE SETUP (ALL ADOPTED FOR 2022-23)

-- Suspend pregame protocol of shaking hands during introductions. - Suspend postgame protocol of shaking hands. - Before, during, and after the contest, players, coaches, game officials, team personnel, and game administration officials should wash and sanitize their hands as often as possible. - > Everyone should have their drink container that is not shared. - Cloth face coverings are permissible for all coaches and team staff and all game administration officials. - Gloves are permissible for all coaches and team staff and all game administration officials. - Try and limit the number of non-essential personnel who are on the bench throughout the contest.
+- Recommend to suspend pregame protocol of shaking hands during introductions. - > Recommend to suspend postgame protocol of shaking hands. - Cloth face coverings are permissible for all coaches and team staff and all game administration officials. - Gloves are permissible for all coaches and team staff and all game administration officials. - > Try and limit the number of non-essential personnel who are on the bench throughout the contest.